jsh58/NGmerge/README.md

 ```
   -d               Option to check for dovetailing (with 3' overhangs)
 ```
 When this option is selected, alignments in which a read's 3' end extends past its pair's 5' end will be evaluated, down to a minimum length (see Fig. 2B).
 By default, such alignments are not even considered.
 Since the merged read is defined by the original reads' 5' ends, the 3' overhangs are automatically removed.
-These overhangs can be printed to a separate log file (see `-c`, above).
+These overhangs, which are typically adapters, can be printed to a separate log file (see `-c`, above).
 <br><br>

 ```